 To date, there have not been any private actions for damages initiated (either completed or pending) in Singapore as follow-on claims related to the breach of the Section 47 Prohibition.

-The CCCS, like authorities in many other jurisdictions, is taking an active interest in the implications of data issues on competition policy.
-For the CCCS, the interest in this area stems from a wider initiative in the Singapore government to adopt data analytics and data sharing.23 In an interview for the April 2018 edition of the Asia-Pacific Competition Update (a publication by the OECD/Korea Policy Centre), Toh Han Li, the chief executive of the CCCS noted that 'with the rise of the digital economy, more sophisticated business models have emerged and CCCS is seeing an increase in the complexity of the cases handled'.27 In September 2020, the CCCS issued its findings and recommendations for its market study on e-commerce platforms.
+The CCCS, like authorities in many other jurisdictions, is taking an active interest in the implications of data issues and the digital economy on competition policy.
+For the CCCS, the interest in this area stems from a wider initiative in the Singapore government to adopt data analytics and data sharing.26 In an interview for the April 2018 edition of the Asia-Pacific Competition Update (a publication by the OECD/Korea Policy Centre), Toh Han Li, the chief executive of the CCCS, noted that 'with the rise of the digital economy, more sophisticated business models have emerged and CCCS is seeing an increase in the complexity of the cases handled'.27 In September 2020, the CCCS issued its findings and recommendations for its market study on e-commerce platforms.
 The market study focused on understanding the business models and operating environment of e-commerce platforms that compete or potentially compete across multiple market segments offering distinct products or services.
 The CCCS also identified potential competition and consumer issues that may arise.28

 1 Daren Shiau, Elsa Chen and Scott Clements are partners at Allen & Gledhill LLP.